OxfordHCC/platformcontrol-token-dispenser/README.md

-# python-token-dispenser
+# PlatformControl: Token Dispenser

+*This project is part of PlatformControl: <https://github.com/OxfordHCC/PlatformControl>*

 Stores email-password pairs, gives out Google Play Store tokens and GSFid.
+This helps the download of Android apps at scale.

 This repository ports the https://github.com/yeriomin/token-dispenser to Python.
 This is due to problems with using the existing API.